Writing for your website is different to writing for print because people read differently online.

 Keywords are not a substitute for good quality copy.
 Just as your visitors will appreciate focussed, informational content, so do search engines.

 Use keywords carefully to enhance your Search Engine Optimisation, or SEO, and include them in your meta data too.
 Don’t use so many that your content loses it’s fluency.

 Think about the phrases that your target audience might type into Google.
 Include these in your both headings and paragraphs, but make sure the content still reads naturally.
-The keyword phrase I am working with here is “website copy”, so I have included it in the title, two headings, and several paragraphs.
+The keyword phrases I am working with here is “website copy” and, a longer one, “how to write website copy”.
+I have included both, in the title, two headings, and several paragraphs.

 9 Include at least one Call to Action.

 Include at least one action for your visitor to do next on every page, as I demonstrate here:

 - read about how to design a logo for free

 Use this as an opportunity to persuade, too – go for the more powerful “Get your 10% discount code” rather than the dull “Find out more”.

 10 Cut the fluff.